Buying First Investment Property.

-- The property needed new roof at a significant cost, old roof was asphalt shingles, new roof is also asphalt shingles, while this have a lasting effect it is not an improvement and can be expensed in the year.
+- The property needed new roof at a significant cost, the old roof was asphalt shingles, the new roof is also asphalt shingles, while this have a lasting effect it is not an improvement and can be expensed in the year.

 - The property needed new roof at a significant cost, the old roof was asphalt shingles, the new roof is metal which is a significant improvement over the old roof, despite performing the same function the new roof will be classified as improvement of capital nature.

 - Your deck is older, made of pressure treated wood, and needs paint and few boards replaced, this is repair to be expensed in one year.